Teams, tales and tips – a guide to the local game

 Bramall Lane is walkable from the train station, while Hillsborough, three miles north-west of town in Owlerton, is an easy journey by frequent tram.

 Those arriving in Sheffield will find the city full of pubs, from the station onwards.
-Recently reopened there, The Sheffield Tap offers dozens of hand-pull cask ales and continental beers on tap and by the bottle.
-A further excellent selection of beers is available at the comfortable Devonshire Cat.
+The former waiting room, The Sheffield Tap offers dozens of hand-pull cask ales and continental beers on tap and by the bottle.

 For a more sedate drink not far from the city centre, the revered Hallamshire House owned by Thornbridge Brewery complements quality ales with live music and a full-sized snooker table.